atulsmania/quick-fill/README.md

    cd quick-fill
    ```

+3. Install dependencies: `npm install`

+4. Build the project: `npm run build`

-3. Open Chrome and navigate to `chrome://extensions/`.
+5. Open Chrome and navigate to `chrome://extensions/`.

-4. Enable "Developer mode" by toggling the switch in the top right corner.
+6. Enable "Developer mode" by toggling the switch in the top right corner.

+7. Unzip the `quick-fill` extension in zip folder.

-5. Click on "Load unpacked" and select the extension directory.
+8. Click on "Load unpacked" and select unzipped folder.

 ## Usage